 EDITORIAL DISCLOSURE: Opinions, reviews, analyses & recommendations are the author’s alone and have not been reviewed, endorsed, or approved by any of these entities.

-San Francisco is well-known for its dramatic geographical location and its extensive list of iconic attractions.
+San Francisco is well-known for its dramatic geography and extensive list of iconic attractions.

 Unbeknownst to many, San Francisco is also a treasure trove of stellar street art.